 When your customers choose the drive-thru, convenience is potentially the main reason.
 Restaurant operators should be aware that every detail is critical.
 Missing the mark can mean the customer will drive right past your business to the competitor next door.
 Adding a few elements to the drive-thru can make a big difference in the success of this vital asset.

 People need to know how to get to your drive-thru lane.
 Directional signs accomplish that.
 But they do more - they can set the tone for the entire drive-thru experience.
 They also welcome patrons and give you a bit of real estate for branding.
 Use the directional sign to start the patrons’ engagements on a positive note.

-Consider this scenario: the restaurant has a 5-panel drive-thru menu board, meaning there are quite a few menu items.
+Consider this scenario: the restaurant has a 5-panel drive-thru menu board, meaning there are numerous menu items.
 In the car, the family of 5 has two who know just what they want and three who aren’t sure.
 The driver pulls up to the menu board and immediately gets prompted with “Hello, welcome to ABC Burgers.
 How may I help you?”.
 Meanwhile, the kids in the back seat are straining to see the menu board and several people are talking all at once, telling the driver what they want.
 Trying to sort it all out the driver directs each person to give their order one-at-a-time, repeating it into the speaker box.
 The line behind them grows, and the cars in front have already pulled away.
 The driver is getting impatient, hasn’t had a chance to figure out what they want yet, and finally decides that everybody will have small cheeseburgers and fries.